jbakic/Shielded.Gossip/README.md

 Using CRDTs provides great guarantees - CRDTs are mergable in an idempotent, commutative and associative way, which means that the servers must eventually agree on the same version of the data, regardless of the order or number of messages they exchange.
-Currently included are the VectorClock, and a distributed counter implemented in the CountVector class.
+Currently included are the VersionVector, and a distributed counter implemented in the CountVector class.
 VectorBase can be used as a base class to easily implement vector clock-like CRDT types.

-If you wish to use any other types, which are not CRDTs, you can add the IHasVectorClock interface to them, and use the Multiple&lt;T&gt; wrapper to make them CRDTs.
-You can also use the Vc&lt;T&gt; wrapper to add a vector clock to any type you cannot modify.
+If you wish to use any other types, which are not CRDTs, you can add the IHasVersionVector interface to them, and use the Multiple&lt;T&gt; wrapper to make them CRDTs.
+You can also use the VecVersioned&lt;T&gt; wrapper to add a vector clock to any type you cannot modify.
 The backends have helper methods to make this easier.

-[Vector clocks](https://en.wikipedia.org/wiki/Vector_clock) reliably detect conflicting edits to the same key, and the Multiple keeps the conflicting versions, allowing you to resolve conflicts using any strategy that works best for your use case.
+[Version vectors](https://en.wikipedia.org/wiki/Version_vector) reliably detect conflicting edits to the same key, and the Multiple keeps the conflicting versions, allowing you to resolve conflicts using any strategy that works best for your use case.
 Of course, if you only use consistent transactions on a field, you won't have to deal with that.

-The library also has Lww&lt;T&gt;, for last-write-wins semantics, and Versioned&lt;T&gt;, for a simple int-versioned field.
+The library also has Lww&lt;T&gt;, for last-write-wins semantics, and IntVersioned&lt;T&gt;, for a simple int-versioned field.
 These two are fake CRDTs - they implement IMergeable, but their merge operations do not meet the CRDT criteria.
 They are not safe if used in eventually consistent transactions.
 They're meant to be used with fields which you only change through consistent